 Ovarian cancer is the seventh most common cancer in women worldwide (18 most common cancer overall), with 239,000 new cases diagnosed in 2012.

 Ovarian cancer often has no symptoms at the early stages, so the disease is generally advanced when it is diagnosed.
-The 5-year survival rate (which compares the 5-year survival of people with the cancer to the survival of others at the same age who do not have cancer) ranges from approximately 30 to 50 per cent.
+The five-year survival rate (which compares the five-year survival of people with the cancer to the survival of others at the same age who do not have cancer) ranges from approximately 30 to 50 per cent.

 The Continuous Update Project Panel judged that there was convincing evidence that adult attained height increases the risk of ovarian cancer and that body fatness (marked by BMI) is probably a risk of this cancer.